Can You Sell a House with a Mortgage In San Francisco Bay Area

 • Owner’s Title Policy: To show good faith, the home seller typically pays for this policy even though the buyer would be the one who’ll benefit.
 The owner’s title policy protects the buyer from possible legal claims to the property in the future.

-Would You Still Pay Closing Costs When You Sell Your House With an Existing Mortgage in SF Bay Area
+Would You Still Pay Closing Costs When You Sell Your House With an Existing Mortgage in San Francisco Bay Area

 In addition to those listed, typical closing expenses for a standard property sale might cover charges for a title search done by the title firm, home inspection, property valuation, land survey, credit check, legal counsel fee, recording charge, transfer taxes, etc.